e2nIEE/pandapower/doc/opf/pandamodels.rst

 5. To call Julia from Python, install the pyjulia package with :code:`pip install julia`.
 Afterwards, test if everything works by importing PowerModels from Python with: :code:`from julia.PowerModels import run_ac_opf`.
 This takes some time, since Python starts a julia instance in the background, but it if the import completes without error everything is configured correctly and you can now use PowerModels to optimize pandapower networks.

-6. Additional packages are required to use the pandapower - PandaModels.jl interface with all features like TNEP or OTS.
+6. Additional packages are required to use the pandapower - PowerModels.jl interface with all features like TNEP or OTS.
 Install the "JSON" and "JuMP" packages with, e.g., :code:`julia -e 'import Pkg; Pkg.add("JSON"); Pkg.add("JuMP");` and maybe also `julia -e 'import Pkg; Pkg.add("Cbc"); Pkg.add("Juniper")'` to get the TNEP and OTS libraries.
 Alternatively, install these packages by entering :code:`]` inside the julia console and calling :code:`add JSON` :code:`add JuMP`

 7. Now install our interface `PandaModels.jl` by type :code:`add PandaModels` inside Julia package manager.